spiral/docs/framework/modules.md

 Confirm module registration (y/n)
 ```

-You can either say "no" and alter configuration files manually or accept modification which will modify and validate (at this moment only syntaxt validation) altered files:
+You can either say "no" and alter configuration files manually or accept modification which will modify and validate (at this moment only syntax validation) altered files:

 ```
 > spiral register spiral/toolkit -vv